Dear Graduation Candidate:

 SUBJECT: Commencement Instructions

 Below are instructions concerning the commencement exercises at Nicholls State University.
-You are urged to study these instructions carefully, save them and bring them when you come to Commencement.
-Questions will be answered at that time.
+You are urged to study these instructions carefully.

 GRADUATION CEREMONY SCHEDULE AND SEATING

-- The Fall 2013 Commencement will be held Saturday, December 14, 2013, in Stopher Gymnasium on the Nicholls campus.
+- The Spring 2014 Commencement will be held Saturday, May 17, 2014, in Stopher Gymnasium on the Nicholls campus.
 Because of fire marshal regulations and efforts to accommodate students’ families and friends, commencement is divided into two ceremonies:

 - Session I – 10:00 a.m.
 College of Arts and Sciences (including graduate students), College of Business Administration (including graduate students), and College of Nursing and Allied Health